projectacrn/acrn-hypervisor/tools/acrntrace/README.rst

      a copy of the original data file is saved with suffix ``.orig``.
    - Analysis report is written to stdout, or to a CSV file if a filename is specified using ``-o filename``.
-   - The scripts require bash and python2.
+   - The scripts require Python3.

 Build and Install
 *****************